Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: introduction

 The Rashba spin-orbit interaction, which couples electrons' momenta with their spins, indeed affects electron tunneling through quasi-one-dimensional weak links.
 When generated by an external electric field \cite{Scherubl2016}, it would make it possible for the electronic spin to couple to an electric field.
 Put another way, the magnitude of an electronic property arising from the interfacial breaking of inversion symmetry can be modulated by applying an external electric field \cite{Caviglia2010}.

-Spin polarization of the electrons, occurring as electrons tunnel through an SOI-active weak link, is expected to allow for an electrically generated magnetization of a small-size non-magnetic device.
+Spin polarization of the electrons, occurring as electrons tunnel through an SOI-active weak link, is expected to allow for an electrically generated magnetization of a small-sized non-magnetic device.
 However, a constraint originating from the time-reversal symmetry of the SOI prohibits any effect of it on the two-terminal tunneling of electrons in non-superconducting devices \cite{Bardarson2008}.
-The role of the spin-orbit interaction in electron transport can be revived by breaking the time-reversal symmetry of this interaction.
-An AC electric field, rotating with frequency $\Omega$ in a plane perpendicular to the direction of the cylindrical wire forming the junction, does produce such a Rashba spin-orbit interaction.
+The role of the spin-orbit interaction in electron transport can be revived by breaking the time-reversal symmetry of this interaction using an AC electric field.
+Such a field, rotating with frequency $\Omega$ in a plane perpendicular to the direction of the cylindrical wire forming the junction, does produce a Rashba spin-orbit interaction that does not obey time-reversal symmetry.

 Spin splitting induced by temporal shape modulations of various parts of junctions, i.e., ``pumping", has been proposed in several papers, with or without additional application of DC or AC magnetic fields, see, for example, Refs. \cite{Sharma2003, Watson2003, Governale2003, Avishai2010, Fajardo2017,Hernangomez2020}.
 More recent publications study spin pumping into an anisotropic Dirac electron system, generated by shining microwave irradiation on an adjacent ferromagnetic insulator \cite{Funato2022}, or propose to exploit surface states of three-dimensional topological insulators: the spin-momentum locking induces surface spin-density accumulations due to applied electric fields \cite{Asgharpour2020}.